enkidevs/curriculum/javascript/ecmascript-2015/generators-proxy/passing-values-to-generators.md

 g.next(0).value; // 1
 ```

-There is however also a gotcha to watch out for when passing values to generators.
+There is also a gotcha to watch out for when passing values to generators.

 This is best implemented with an example - the below function simply logs to the console any values passed in: